EdwardsCP/HuntExes/README.md

 ![Example4](/Example4.png)

 HuntExes was quit so the csv files would be updated.
 Then a noisy and benign (in in the case of the samples found in this environment) IMPHASH was moved to the AllowList, and another evtx was processed.
-HuntExes writes to the console when it encounters a whitelisted hash
+HuntExes writes to the console when it encounters an AllowListed hash

 ![Example5](/Example5.png)